arzwa/MultilocusIsland/docs/draft-hapdip2.md

 cycle.
 We assume a finite number $n$ of alleles exist at the locus.
 Let $p_i$,
 $i \in [0..n-1]$, denote the frequency of the $i$th allele ($\all_i$).
-Ignoring mutation and migration for now, the change in allele frequency of an allele $A_i$ througout the life cycle is assumed to take the form:
+Ignoring mutation and migration for now, the change in allele frequency of an allele $\all_i$ throughout the life cycle is assumed to take the form:
 \begin{align}
   \underbrace{
   p_i \underset{\text{haploid selection}}{\longrightarrow}